xdevplatform/Gnip-Trend-Detection/README.md

 This is performed by `trends/rebin.py`.
 * Analysis - Each data point is analyzed according to a model implemented in the `trends/models.py` file.
 Models return a figure-of-merit for each point.
-* Plotting - The original time series is plotted and overlaid with a plot of the eta values.
+* Plotting - The original time series is plotted and overlaid with a plot of the *eta* values.
 This is performed by `trends/plot.py`.

-There is a wrapper script, `trends/analyze_all_rules.py`, that runs the rebin process in parallel over a list of rules.
-The data are analyzed and plotted, and a list of the top rules

 ## Configuration